Pie chart | Urbi Pro | Urbi Documentation

 • Text attributes: for example, firm category, building purpose, and others.

 • Numeric attributes: for example, number of reviews, building area, and others.
 To display data as multiple slices, specify the number of ranges and their limits in the Number of ranges field when creating a widget or editing it.
 You can set up ranges of different sizes.
-The specified upper limit is not included in the range.
+The specified upper (right) limit is not included in the range.

 • The aggregation attribute defines the size of slices.
 Aggregation is performed within one group or range.
 As an aggregation attribute, you can select: